ykwei7/Track-O/docs/team/kengxiii.md

   * Credits: *-*

 * **New Feature**: Added the ability to delete lessons from a tutee.
-  * What it does: the `deletelesson` command identifies the lesson to be deleted and removes it from the user's schedule as well as the lessonlist of the tutee.
+  * What it does: the `deletelesson` command identifies the `lesson` to be deleted and removes it from the user's schedule as well as the `lessonlist` of the `tutee`.
-  * Justification: Track-O supports adding lesson to individual tutees.
+  * Justification: Track-O supports adding `lesson` to individual `tutee`.
 If the tutee decides to quit the tuition lesson permanently, the user has the ability to free up his schedule and remove the lesson.
   * Credits: *-*